-Tidal-river-power and the grid
+Tidal-river-power and grid electricity

 Most public transport in Aotearoa is fossil-fuel powered.